National Park Service: Fee Increases for International Visitors

 Revenue Potential from Fee Surcharges

-In general, potential revenue from fee surcharges for international visitors to the National Park System has been challenging to estimate, because NPS has not collected systematic data on the numbers of international visitors to park units.
-The International Trade Administration (ITA) surveyed a sample of the 48.3 million international air travelers visiting the United States in 2024, and found that 33% of those surveyed visited "national parks and monuments."
-(It could be unclear whether all these visits were to the National Park System, since some national monuments are managed by federal agencies other than NPS.)
+In general, potential revenue from fee surcharges for international visitors to the National Park System has been challenging to project, because NPS has not collected systematic data on numbers of international park visitors.
+The International Trade Administration surveyed a sample of the 48.3 million international air travelers visiting the United States in 2024 and found that 33% of those surveyed visited "national parks and monuments."
+(It is unclear whether all these visits were to the National Park System, since some national monuments are managed by other agencies.)
 For comparison, total park system visits in 2024 were estimated at 331.9 million.
 Yellowstone National Park conducted summer visitor use surveys in 2016, 2018, and 2024, which found that international visitors to that park constituted 17% of total summer visitors in 2016, 30% in 2018, and 15% in 2024.
 The percentage of visitors coming from foreign countries could be higher at some parks than others across the system—among other reasons, because some parks may be especially well-known internationally.

-Many units of the National Park System do not charge entrance or recreation fees, and a consideration could be whether an international visitor surcharge would benefit non-fee-charging park units.
+Many units of the National Park System do not charge entrance or recreation fees, and a consideration could be whether the international visitor surcharge will benefit non-fee-charging park units.
 To the extent that E.O.
 14314 is interpreted to apply FLREA's provisions for revenue distribution, that law allows for a portion of fee and pass revenues (typically 20%) to be available for agency-wide expenditures, and NPS has used these funds to address visitor needs at non-fee-charging park units.
-By contrast, S. 2308 and H.R.
-4604 would provide that all proceeds from the NPS surcharge on international visitors would be retained at the unit collecting the surcharge.
-For ATB passes not purchased at a specific federal site (e.g., purchased online), FLREA provides for revenues to be shared among participating agencies according to interagency agreements.
-In S. 2308 and H.R.
-4604, revenues from the surcharge on ATB Pass sales would be deposited in the LRF, which provides deferred maintenance funding for multiple agencies.
+For ATB passes not purchased at a specific site (e.g., purchased online), FLREA provides for revenues to be shared according to interagency agreements.
+Some stakeholders have proposed alternative distributions for the international visitor fees; for example, S. 2308 and H.R.
+4604 would provide that all proceeds from the NPS surcharge on international visitors would be retained at the unit collecting the surcharge, and revenues from the surcharge on ATB pass sales would be deposited in the LRF, which provides deferred maintenance funding for multiple agencies.

 Alternative Proposals